Please enjoy this information based on our experience.

 - I feed my dormice a huge variety of food: including Happy Glider sugar glider diet, seeds and nuts, and fresh fruit.

-- Many types of bird and sunflower seeds are acceptable.
+- Many types of bird food and sunflower seeds are acceptable.
 I have found that the dormice tend to prefer the larger types of seeds such as sunflower and pumpkin but we also offer smaller seeds for finches as well.

-- Just about any type of fresh fruits and vegetables are acceptable with the exception of citrus fruits.
+- Just about any type of fresh fruits are acceptable with the exception of citrus fruits.
 The acid in citrus fruits tends to make dormice urine more pungent.

-- Treats can include meal worms (only one or two per day), hard boiled egg, scrambled egg, tuna, plain cooked chicken and canned cat food.
+- Treats can include meal worms or other insects, hard-boiled egg, scrambled egg, tuna, plain cooked chicken and canned cat food.

 - Keep your dormice out of drafts and in a warm location (preferably 70° F and 80° F).